ayman-albaz/Scikit-Learn-Tensorflow-example-for-beginners/README.md

 * Go back to iPython, TYPE ```run tf_tut.py``` and hit ENTER.
 * You should see something that looks like this ![](/images/tf.png?raw=true "TF Results")
 * Here we can see the training loss, training accuracy, validation loss, and validation accuracy for each epoch
-* Depending on the validation split, you will see different results, your epochs might stop at 4, and you might get different accuracy values.
+* Depending on the validation split, you will see different results, your epochs might stop at 8, and you might get different accuracy values.
-* In my case, Tensorflow gave me better values than scikit learn, this might be different for you.
+* In my case, Tensorflow gave me better values than Scikit learn, this might be different for you.
 * You will notice that if you keep running the model, you will keep seeing different results, once again this is because of a low number of data and their uneven distribution between different categories.

 # Tensorflow Learn: Interpreting our results (Optional)